Landscape assets to be vested in Council require review and acceptance prior to planting, bonding and multiple audit inspections.

 • Indicative locations of future driveways.

-• Ground contours where applicable Note: this is required for any land drainage assets.
+• Ground contours where applicable.
+Accurate contours and water levels are required for all waterways and land drainage assets.

 • Ground surface materials (turf, mulch, hard surfacing, etc.).